 Chris was a high school band teacher before starting his business 8 years ago

-He started as an area sales representative for a Wichita company that manufacturers high school band uniforms.
+He started as an area sales representative for a Wichita company that manufactures high school band uniforms.
 And in Texas “Friday Night Lights” and high school bands are a fertile market.
-He then expanded into other related items like band hats, batons, and then began self-manufacturing high school orchestra dresses and tuxes, as well as manufacturing batons and caps
+He then expanded into other related items like band hats, and batons, and then began self-manufacturing high school orchestra dresses and tuxes, as well as manufacturing batons and caps

 Recently he contracted with a Costa Rican company to manufacture shoes for high school bands.
 He is in the process of outfitting a 55-foot trailer that can be driven to schools with shoe inventories so the student can be fitted and delivered at the same time.

 He recently attended a national band directors meeting in Las Vegas and wound up with a large order from the Las Vegas/Clark County schools and an introduction into the Reno schools.

 In addition to expanding his line and customer base since I began working with him, he has moved from 2 full-time staff to four and still planning to add more.